-In 1,274 cases, it was reported that the adults of the family had decided to reduce their food intake and prioritize their children and 1,658 reported to have borrowed money to purchase food and basic goods.
+In 1,274 cases, it was reported that the adults of the family had decided to reduce their food intake and prioritize their children and 1,658 reported having borrowed money to purchase food and basic goods.

-Most of the respondents commented how the situation have drastically changed after they left Venezuela in terms of access to food.
+Most of the respondents commented that their access to food changed dramatically after their departure from Venezuela.
 The average food daily intake and the ability to cover basic needs substantially improves over time, and after displacement.